scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Lightning

 A burst of lightning that bounces from target to target.
 The Lightning bounces from your target to a creature of your choice within 3 tiles of the target, bouncing this way up to 2 times.
 The lightning cannot bounce to the same creature twice and must bounce to a creature if able.
-Each creature hit by the lightning must make a Dexterity save vs your spellcasting, on hit they take 1 wound in damage, plus an additional wound die for every crit rolled in your spellcasting roll.
+Each creature hit by the lightning must make a Dexterity save vs your spellcasting, on hit they take 1 wound in damage, plus a wound die for every crit rolled in your spellcasting roll.

 The number of bounces increases by 1 and you add a proficient die to your spellcasting roll for every level above 3rd.